Embryo Grading - Q&A

 -

-Clinics often use a numeric system called the Gardner scale to record an embryo's stage of development.
-The scale is from 1 to 6, see below.
+Clinics often use a numeric system called the Gardner scale to record an embryo's stage of development once the embryo enters the blastocyst stage of development.
+The scale is from 1 to 6:

 Gardner Scale 1 (early blastocyst) = once the blastocoel forms inside of the morula; takes up <50% of embryo space